 Warning Message Additional Information Corrective Action WARNING: Found arrays that are Critical [or equivalent] This warning message appears when at least one array is in a Critical state and Toggle Pause if Critical is set to ON at the BIOS Configuration Utility.
 The Critical state of an array depends on the RAID level of the array and the number of disks that have failed.
-See Section 2.3, Array States, on page 27, for information on criticality.
+See Section 2.3, Array States, on page 23, for information on criticality.
 If an array is Critical (even a bootable array), the system can continue through the boot process to the operating system.
+See Section 6.5.1, Troubleshooting Disks, on page 91.
+WARNING: Found arrays that are Offline [or equivalent] This warning message appears when at least one array is in an Offline state and Toggle Pause if Offline is set to ON at the BIOS Configuration Utility.
+If two or more disks in a redundant array have failed, or if a single or multiple disk in a non-redundant array have failed, data has been lost.
+In RAID10 array, if a single disk fails in each mirrored set, the redundant array goes to a Critical state but data is not lost.
+If two disks fail in one of the mirrored sets, the redundant array goes to an Offline state and data is lost.
+See Section 6.5.1, Troubleshooting Disks, on page 91.
+If, after performing a rescan, the state remains Offline, the bootable array has suffered an unrecoverable failure.
+Create a new bootable array.
+Reinstall the operating system and drivers.
+WARNING: Found arrays that are Critical and Offline [or equivalent] A bootable array that is in an Offline state prevents the operating system from booting.